 The three weeks my husband and I toured the circumference of Scotland were a pure delight.
 I knew Scotland would be pretty, but I had no idea the vast geographic extremes that exist in this country, from the highlands to the lochs to the granitic islands off the northern coast.

-This post is about a Scottish recipe, but I wanted to share a few photos from our trip.
 If you’re never thought about seeing Scotland, you might consider adding it to your list!

 During our trip, we stopped in at Talisker, a distillery on the Isle of Skye, took the very interesting tour, and tasted their Scotch whisky.

 I am not a fan of scotch, but I had to drink it because that’s my rule.
 That’s why I tried banana beer in Rwanda. (never again!)

 You only get about an ounce, understandably, for your whisky sample.
 But instead of pouring it down my throat like a shot, I probably took 100 sips of the stuff, which prolonged the pain and agony.
 But I finished it!
 It had a really smoky flavor from the peat used in the scotch making process.

 So I bring up Scotland and scotch because this recipe, Cranachan, which I have no idea how to pronounce, is a Scottish recipe and it contains scotch whisky.
 Irish whiskey, by the way, has an “e” in it!